NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/DASHBOARD_DESIGN_IMPROVEMENTS.md

 ## 🚀 **TRANSFORMATION COMPLETE**

-The Hospital Management System dashboards have been completely redesigned with modern, vibrant, and role-specific designs that eliminate the previous "dull" appearance and create an engaging, professional user experience.
+The Health Record Management System dashboards have been completely redesigned with modern, vibrant, and role-specific designs that eliminate the previous "dull" appearance and create an engaging, professional user experience.

 ---